catenarytransit/zotgtfs/README.md

 # Motivation

 I have no life and I want this data to show up on the rest of the Catenary

+### Extra notes

+ASUCI is a bunch of stupid losers.